elugens/hello-javascript/docs/additional-questions/regular-expressions/patterns-flags.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The method str.replace(regexp, replacement) replaces matches found using regexp in string str with replacement (all matches if there’s flag g, otherwise, only the first one).
-The second argument is the replacement string.
-We can use special character combinations in it to insert fragments of the match.
+  <div><strong>Interview Response:</strong> The method str.replace(regexp, replacement) replaces regexp matches in string str with replacement (all matches if flag g is present; otherwise, only the first one).
+The replacement string is the second parameter.
+We can utilize specific character combinations in it to insert match pieces.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />